-Under the DC component of the registered pension plans, which apply to employees hired on or after January 1, 2013, employees are required to contribute 3% of pensionable earnings during the first ten years of employment and 4% of pensionable earnings thereafter.
-Canada Life matches an employee's required contributions at 100%.
-Employees are permitted to make additional optional contributions at any full percentage ranging from 1% to 5% during the first ten years of employment and ranging from 1% to 6% thereafter.
-Canada Life matches an employee's additional optional contributions at 25% during the first five years of employment and at 50% thereafter.
-The aggregate contributions made to an employee's account in a calendar year are subject to statutory limits.
-The investment of the contributions is directed by the employee using the investment options selected by the plan administrator.
+The DC component of the registered pension plans applies to employees hired on or after January 1, 2013.
+Employees are required to contribute 3% of pensionable earnings during the first ten years of employment and 4% thereafter.
+Canada Life matches these contributions at 100%.

+Employees may make additional optional contributions (at any full percentage) up to 5% of pensionable earnings during the first ten years of employment and up to 6% thereafter.
+Canada Life matches these optional contributions at 25% during the first five years of employment and at 50% thereafter.

+The aggregate contributions made to an employee's account in each calendar year are subject to statutory limits.
+The employee directs the investment of the contributions using the investment options selected by the plan administrator.
 Vesting of all contributions is immediate, and at retirement, the accumulated value of the employee's account may either be transferred to a locked-in retirement vehicle or used to purchase a life annuity.